tani/about/index.md

 ---
 layout: default
 ---
+---
+layout: page
+title: About me
+---

 <h1 class="text-center">Hello, I am TANIGUCHI Masaya</h1>

 Masaya Taniguchi received B.S. from GakushuinUniversity and M.S. from Japan Advanced Instituteof Science and Technology.
-He is a Ph.D. studentin Graduate School of Advanced Science and Tech-nology at Japan Advanced Institute of Science andTechnology, and a DC2 research fellow at JapanSociety for Promotion of Science.
+He is a Ph.D. student in Graduate School of Advanced Science and Technology at Japan Advanced Institute of Science andTechnology, and a DC2 research fellow at JapanSociety for Promotion of Science.
 His research in-terests lie in the area of formal semantics of naturallanguage, and programming language.

 ### Research Interests